bradleypallen/wsb-catalog/README.md

 ## Current status

 A simple one-page catalog rendered from linked-data-ish data managed in a CSV file is up and running at [http://www.bradleypallen.org/wsb-catalog/](http://www.bradleypallen.org/wsb-catalog/).
-Basically, we have a bunch of Jupyter notebooks that I can run to massage the CSV data into a Markdown table configured to be served up using Github Pages in a minimalist fashion.
+Basically, we have a Python module that massages the CSV data into a Markdown table configured to be served up using Github Pages in a minimalist fashion.
 I kinda like it.

 ## Roadmap